 The Company will ensure that all personal data collected and processed is kept accurate and up-to-date.
 The accuracy of data will be checked when it is collected and thereafter, see below.
 Where any inaccurate or out-of-date data is found, all reasonable steps will be taken without delay to amend or erase that data, as appropriate.

-• Send out an mailshot to all individuals on the Company’s databases to ensure that consent is requested for further marketing.
+- Send out a mailshot to all individuals on the Company’s databases to ensure that consent is requested for further marketing.

 TIMELY PROCESSING